torphix/Avatar-DL/README.md

         - Make video discriminator linear layer variable input
         - Adjust dims for batch processing
         - Add an emotion embedding for each video
-    - Ideas if not working:
-        - Video discriminator is not working well: try CNN GRU